K2 R&D

 K2 R&D is a Japanese racing team that competes in the GT300 class of Super GT together with lifestyle brand Leon, under the name K2 R&D LEON Racing.

+The team has won the GT300 class championship two times, in 2018 and 2025.

 History

 Super GT

 In 2012, LEON Racing first participated in the GT300 class of SUPER GT jointly with Hironori Takeuchi's SHIFT Team.
 The team manager was Motoharu Kurosawa, and the car was the Mercedes-Benz SLS AMG.
 The team competed under the banner of Green Tec & LEON with SHIFT.
 The drivers were Takeuchi himself, and Haruki Kurosawa who is the manager's son, along with Akihiko Nakatani as the third driver for Round 5.
 LEON Racing ended their partnership with SHIFT following the 2012 season.
 The team joined forces with by K2 R&D Co.
 Ltd., and fielded the number 62 Mercedes-Benz SLS AMG GT3 for Haruki Kurosawa and Masanobu Kato.
 In 2014, the car number was changed to 65 and the main driver remained Haruki Kurosawa, while the second driver was changed in quick succession to Kyosuke Mineo (Rounds 1–2), Tsubasa Kurosawa (Rounds 2–7), and Naoya Gamou (Round 8).
 The team achieved a podium finish in the 4th race in SUGO.
 In 2015, the director changed from Motoharu Kurosawa to Daisuke Endo.
 Haruki Kurosawa retained the seat, and the second driver became Naoya Gamou.
 Both finished on the podium in 2nd place at the second race at Fuji Speedway.

+The Mercedes AMG GT3 raced by LEON Racing from 2016 onwards.

+Beginning in 2016, the team began racing the new Mercedes-AMG GT3.
+The team switched from Yokohama to Bridgestone tyres in 2017.
+Both Kurosawa & Gamou took pole position in the opening race and placed 2nd in the race.
+At the 6th race, the Suzuka 1000 km, they made a trick of pitting on the first lap, which turned out to be a good idea, and excellent pace allowed them to overtake Tsuchiya Engineering's VivaC 86 MC to win the race and take the top spot in the points rankings once again.
+However, in the next race in Thailand, the team made the mistake of lowering the jack while changing tires during pit work, and GOODSMILE RACING & Team UKYO, allowing the latter to lead by a large margin.
+In the final race, two front wheels were changed, and in the final stages Gamou caught ARTA's no-stopping car and took the lead, winning the race, but GOODSMILE RACING & Team UKYO finished in 3rd place, so they missed out on the title.
+They finished 2nd in the championship, the highest in team history that time.